Ormael13/CoCX/classes/classes/Races/README.md

 * `disabled = true`/`hidden=true` to make race disabled/hidden.
 * `chimeraTier = 0; grandChimeraTier = 0;` to disabled adding points to chimera/grand chimera.
 * `chimeraTier = <N>; grandChimeraTier = <N+1>;` to change default chimera/grand chimera min tiers from default 1 and 2.
+* `mutationThreshold = <N>;` By default always get bonuses from mutations and bloodlines.
+You can gate them behind certain score.

 ## Score calculation